dougkelly/tcav/README.md

 ## Installation

-Tensorflow must be installed to use TCAV.
-But it isn't included in the TCAV pip package install_requires as a user may wish to use it with either the tensorflow or tensorflow-gpu package.
-So please pip install tensorflow or tensorflow-gpu as well as the tcav package.

 > pip install tcav

 ### Requirements

 See requirements.txt for a list of python dependencies used in testing TCAV.
-These will all be installed during pip installation of tcav with the exception of tensorflow, as mentioned above.
+These will all be installed during pip installation of tcav.

 ## How to use TCAV